N3URoO/FiveM-Utility/README.md

-**A simple software🔢, which allows you to connect to a fivem server with the IP, the port, and the name you want to use in games.**
+**A simple software🔢, which allows you to connect to a fivem server with the IP, the port**

 **1: enter the server IP**.